Battery grip

-A battery grip is an accessory for an SLR/DSLR (and occasionally other cameras), which allows the camera to hold multiple batteries to extend the battery life of the camera, and adds a vertical grip with an extra shutter release (and other controls), facilitating the shooting of portrait photography.
+A battery grip (aka battery pack) is an accessory for an SLR/DSLR (and occasionally other cameras), which allows the camera to hold multiple batteries to extend the battery life of the camera, and adds a vertical grip with an extra shutter release (and other controls), facilitating the shooting of portrait photography.
 Some models may also feature a continuous shooting boost which increases the burst rate of the camera's shutter.

 It usually attaches to the camera body through the camera's own battery compartment and provides a cassette to hold additional batteries to increase the battery life for the camera.
 Most battery grips also come with a second cassette allowing the photographer to shoot using multiple AA batteries.

 Battery grips are usually designed to fit only one or a few specific camera models, since they must match the body's shape, connectors, and power requirements.